w5xd/ASW12V/construction.md

     <a href="https://www.digikey.com/short/pc7jpw">https://www.digikey.com/short/pc7jpw</a>.

 The printed circuit board is a four layer part.
 It is not commercially available.
 It was laid out with <a href="http://expresspcb.com">expresspcb</a> from the file ASW12V.rrb.
 Or you may use the gerber files in the <a href="gerber">gerber</a> folder.
-As of this writing the gerber files are for PCB Revision 2 (not revision 3 as in ASW12V.rrb.)
-Rev 2 has narrower V+ and GND traces on its OUTPUT jack and is therefore limited to 1A among its outputs.
+Revision 3 of the PCB is limited to 3A among its outputs.
-    The Revision 3 of the PCB is limited to 3A among its outputs.
+Earlier revisions have lower limits.

  Program an Arduino Pro Micro with the sketch published in <a href="sketch//ASW12V">sketch/ASW12V/</a>.
 Both the 5V and 3.3V versions of the Pro Micro work equally well.
     <h3>Construction Recommendations</h3>